 New regulations such as vacancy taxes indicate that things may not be so friendly to foreign owners for much longer.
 In the recent federal election, housing market concerns were one of the largest policy issues for Canadians.
 Restrictions on foreign ownership were popular across party lines, with most major parties proposing some restrictions on the practice.

 Trudeau’s liberal party vowed during the election to put a hold on new foreign ownership for two years to allow Canadians a better chance to buy a home and help the country recover from COVID-19.
 As of now, the ban has not been implemented, though, with such wide support across the political spectrum, it seems safe to assume it will come soon.

-For example, while reports show a large amount of homes are being bought by investors, many of these investors are themselves Canadian citizens, as real estate assets have become one of the most popular investment choices for Canadians.
+For example, while reports show a large amount of homes are being , many of these investors are themselves Canadian citizens, as real estate assets have become one of the most popular investment choices for Canadians.
 The concern is that while limits on foreign buyers may reduce some of the impacts on the Canadian market, they can not be expected to solve all the issues alone.

 Despite recent moves to lower foreign demand, issues in the real estate market are still as prevalent as ever, so clearly there are larger issues at play.